AriFordsham/GHCWiki/fixing-exceptions.md

 Operationally, we need `raise#` and `raiseIO#` to set some flag to allow `catchRaiseIO#` to see which exceptions it should handle.

 I believe we want `unsafePerformIO` and `unsafeInterleaveIO` to convert precise exceptions into imprecise ones.
 That is, they should effectively catch any precise exceptions and rethrow them as imprecise ones.
+Perhaps we can do this in `runRW#`.
+Currently, `unsafeInterleaveIO` doesn't *use*`runRW#`, but I think we can and probably should change that.

 I strongly suspect there is something to be gained by treating expressions using `catch#` or `catchRaiseIO#` specially in the demand analyzer, but I don't know enough to say just how.
 I suspect the "result domain" does need to be expanded from the classical one, but in a slightly different direction than what we have now; we want to be able to express that certain things certainly will or certainly won't throw imprecise or precise exceptions.

+We seem to take some advantage of `has_side_effects` to avoid applying the I/O demand analysis hack too broadly, but perhaps we could do a better job by propagating side effect information as we do demand information.
+I don't know.